GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

   Make sure you are in the root directory of the identity-devops repository.
   Do a `git pull` to make sure you have the latest in identity-devops.
   Run ```aws-vault exec prod-power -- /bin/zsh -l```.
-  This command spawns a new shell configured with your prod-power-aws-vault credentials.
+  This command spawns a new shell configured with your prod-power aws-vault credentials.
 You will need your yubikey.

   * **Step 2:**
   Run `./bin/ls-servers -e prod`.